zanecosmo/CarGame/README.md

 As of yet, the only thing you can do is figure out who has what controls (some combination of the "W", "A", "S", and "D" keys), and move the car around the screen.
 There are no levels, but if there is interest in the game, further development (including levels, different game types, team-races, etc.) is a possibility.

 ## About
 The project uses a pure Javascript/CSS/HTML front-end, and an Express/Node.js back-end.
-For websocket communication it employs [Socket.io](https://socket.io/) library.
+For websocket communication it employs the [Socket.io](https://socket.io/) library.